youseeadam/Install-Catilina-in-VMWare-Fusion/README.md

   </p>
   <B>Now turn on the machine and go through the setup process.</B>
   <p>You may get an error on first boot about ""FALSE"" that is okay, it is just fixing how something was copied and pasted.</p>
+  <B>Before you login for the first time SHUTDOWN the computer</B> then start it back up and you should be all set